 The terms of the warrant agreements provide for "down-round" anti-dilution adjustment for the warrants in certain situations whereby the Company sells or issues (a) shares at a price per share less than the exercise price of the warrants, or (b) equity-linked financial instruments with strike prices less than the exercise price of the warrants.
-As a result of this "down round" provision, the warrants will continue to be classified as derivative liabilities upon completion of an IPO (at which point the shares underlying the warrants are converted from Series A Preferred Stock to common stock).
+As a result of this "down round" provision, the warrants continue to be classified as derivative liabilities.

-The fair value of the preferred stock warrants is estimated in accordance with the guidance outlined in the American Institute of Certified Public Accountants' Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation (the Technical Practice Aid).
-Several objective and subjective factors are considered when valuing each equity security and related warrant at a valuation date.
+Prior to completion of the Company's IPO, which occurred on May 1, 2012, the fair value of the preferred stock warrants was estimated in accordance with the guidance outlined in the American Institute of Certified Public Accountants' Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation (the Technical Practice Aid).
+Several objective and subjective factors were considered when valuing each equity security and related warrant at a valuation date.
 The Company utilized the PWERM to estimate the fair value of the preferred stock warrants.
-Under the PWERM, the value of each equity security and warrant is estimated based upon an analysis of future values for the entire equity instrument assuming various future outcomes.
-Share value is based upon the probability-weighted present value of the expected outcomes, as well as the rights of each class of preferred and common stock.
-A probability is estimated for each possible event based on the facts and circumstances as of the valuation date.
-The Company will continue to adjust the warrant liability for changes in fair value until the earlier of the exercise or expiration of the warrants.
-Subsequent to the completion of an IPO, the fair value of the warrants will be determined using either a risk-neutral lattice methodology within a Monte-Carlo analysis or a Black-Scholes model within a Monte-Carlo framework.
-The Monte-Carlo simulation is a generally accepted statistical method used to estimate fair value based on the application of subjective assumptions, consistently applied for each period, including the probability, timing and magnitude of our issuance of additional common stock in future financings.
-This valuation is computed at the end of each fiscal quarter until the warrants are exercised or they expire to reflect conditions at each such valuation date.
-Under either methodology, in addition to assumptions regarding future equity financings, consideration is also given to the current stock price, anticipated stock volatility going forward, and the anti-dilution provisions embedded in the warrant agree
+Under the PWERM, the value of each equity security and warrant was estimated based upon an analysis of future values for the entire equity instrument assuming various future outcomes.
+Share value was based upon the probability-weighted present value of the expected outcomes, as well as the rights of each class of preferred and common stock.
+A probability was estimated for each possible event based on the facts and circumstances as of the valuation date.

+Subsequent to the completion of its IPO, which occurred on May 1, 2012, the fair value of the Common Stock warrants is determined using a Black-Scholes model within a Monte-Carlo framework.
+The Monte-Carlo simulation is a generally accepted statistical method used to estimate fair value based on the application of subjective assumptions, consistently applied for each period, including the probability, timing and magnitude of the Company's issuance of additional common stock in future financings.
+This valuation is computed at the end of each fiscal quarter to reflect conditions at each valuation date until the warrants are exercised or they expire.
+In addition to assumptions regarding future equity financings, consideration is also given to the current stock price, anticipated stock volatility going forward, and the anti-dilution provisions embedded in the warrant agreements.